The Best Texas Energy Companies

 Oops!
 Something went wrong.
 Refresh your browser and try again.

-Enter your ZIP code to compare rates in your area.
+Enter your ZIP code to find providers, plans, and prices in your area.

 At the end of the day, though, our take on these five Texas REPs is just a place to start.
 You’ll still need to wrap your head around your home’s energy use, scour the fine print, and crunch the numbers on the plans and providers available in your area.
 Start shopping around using our ZIP code tool.

 The 5 Best Texas Energy Companies

 Of the five Texas Energy companies we looked at, Constellation (previously known as StarTex Power) is by far the standout, earning four out of five J.D.
 Power Circles and scoring 749 out of 1,000 for overall customer satisfaction.
 That’s a full Power Circle and 15 points higher than its closest competitor, Direct Energy, and well above the Texas average of 730 points.

 Break down the scoring into each category of J.D.
 Power’s customer satisfaction survey — enrollment and renewal, billing and payment, price, communications, corporate citizenship, and customer service — and you can see where Constellation’s strong reputation comes from.

 Another resource the Texas government supplies is a breakdown of customer complaints by type and by provider.
 Constellation had only 58 total complaints between October 2018 and March 2019 — less than half as many as the 128 filed against TXU.

 The complaints filed against providers aren’t a perfect mirror of the J.D.
 Power customer satisfaction scores.
 Just Energy, which earned only two J.D.
 Power Circles and earned the second-lowest score, had only 21 complaints recorded with the Public Utility Commission.
 But it's helpful to view these complaints in aggregate: More than 50 percent of the 1591 total complaints fall under “billing” — another reason to seek out a provider with high customer satisfaction in that area in particular.